cloudnative-pg/cloudnative-pg/docs/src/cnpg-plugin.md

 ### Supported Architectures

-CloudNativePG Plugin is currently build for the following operating system and architectures:
+CloudNativePG Plugin is currently built for the following operating system and architectures:

 * Linux